reiver/go-schemaorg/README.md

 Package **schemaorg** provides an implementation of the [schema.org](http://schema.org/) vocabulary, as they are used on the Fediverse, for the Go programming language.

+Use https://github.com/reiver/go-jsonld to marshal types in this package.

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-schemaorg